Right Treatment, Right Patient: Evidence-Based Approaches to the Treatment of Moderate-to-Severe Atopic Dermatitis

 - Physician Associate — maximum of 0.25 AAPA Category 1 CME Credit

 All other healthcare professionals completing this course will be issued a statement of participation.

 This activity is designed to meet the educational needs of dermatology and allergy physicians, nurse practitioners, PAs, and nurses who care for patients with moderate-to-severe atopic dermatitis.

-This activity features a case presentation, a brief overview of currently available injectable biologic therapies, and insights from an expert faculty.
+This activity features a case presentation, a brief overview of currently available oral therapies, and insights from expert faculty.

 After completing this activity, the participant should be better able to::